-Toner began learning fiddle with Donegal fiddle-player Tom Glackin.
-He subsequently completed a music degree at Waterford IT, where he studied with Limerick fiddle-player Noelle O’Connor.
+Toner began learning fiddle with Tom Glackin.
+He subsequently completed a music degree at Waterford IT where he studied with Noelle O’Connor.

-In 2013, Toner released a fiddle duet album with Malachy Bourke, Live at the Steeple Sessions (Ergodos), which was selected as one of the Irish Times traditional music albums of the year.
-Late Junction on BBC Radio 3 said, ‘That new Toner Quinn fiddle record is so simple and so good… You’ll have to listen again if you missed it.’
+In 2013, on the Ergodos label, Toner released an album with Malachy Bourke, Live at the Steeple Sessions, which was selected as one of the Irish Times traditional music albums of the year.
+Late Junction on BBC Radio 3 commented, ‘That new Toner Quinn fiddle record is so simple and so good… You’ll have to listen again if you missed it.’

-Toner and Malachy have performed at Masters of Tradition, Baltimore Fiddle Fair, Session with the Pipers, Electric Picnic, Celtic Connections, Cork Folk Festival, Galway Arts Festival, Traidphicnic, Kaleidoscope and the Sharq Taronalari Festival in Uzbekistan.
+Toner and Malachy have performed at Martin Hayes’ Masters of Tradition festival in Bantry, Electric Picnic, Celtic Connections in Glasgow, Galway International Arts Festival, Kaleidoscope Night and the Sharq Taronalari Festival in Uzbekistan.

 See below a review of Live at the Steeple Sessions by Siobhan Long in the Irish Times.